-.9 Safe Sport Committee – The members of the Safe Sport Committee shall be the Safe Sport Committee Chair, who shall serve as chair, and at least four additional members; at least one shall be a Coach Member, at least two shall be at-large non-athlete members, and at least one shall be an athlete member.
+.9 Safe Sport Committee – The members of the Safe Sport Committee shall be the Safe Sport Committee Chair, who shall serve as chair, and at least four additional members; at least one shall be a Coach Member, at least two shall be at-large non-athlete members, and a sufficient number of

+athletes appointed so as to constitute at least twenty percent (20%) of the voting membership of the

+Committee.

-.10 Safety Committee - The members of the Safety Committee shall be the Safety Committee Chair, who shall serve as the chair, and five additional members; one shall be an WSI certified official, one shall be a Coach Member, one shall be an Athlete Member and two shall be Club Safety Coordinators.
+.10 Safety Committee - The members of the Safety Committee shall be the Safety Committee Chair, who shall serve as the chair, and five additional members; one shall be an WSI certified official, one shall be a Coach Member, one shall be a Club Safety Coordinator and a sufficient number of athletes appointed so as to constitute at least twenty percent (20%) of the voting membership of the Committee.

-.11 Technical Planning Committee - The members of the Technical Planning Committee shall be the Technical Planning Committee Chair, who shall serve as chair, an Athlete Member and at least six (6) additional members of whom at least fifty percent (50%) shall be Coach Members.
+.11 Technical Planning Committee - The members of the Technical Planning Committee shall be the Technical Planning Committee Chair, who shall serve as chair, member a sufficient number of athletes so as to constitute at least twenty percent (20%) of the voting membership of the Committee and at least six (6) additional members of whom at least fifty percent (50%) shall be Coach Members.
 The Athlete Member and the additional members shall be appointed by the General Chair with the advice and consent of the Board of Directors.

 The General Chair or the respective division Vice Chair may appoint the specified additional members and any other members deemed appropriate or necessary for any of the foregoing standing committees, except the Athletes, Coaches and Personnel Committees.
 Committee members appointed pursuant to the preceding sentence, shall hold their appointments at the pleasure of the appointing officer or successor.